strategineer/personal-website/content/books/2023-09-25/index.md

 What is the purpose of having characters speaking in awfully written broken English?

 **"A funeral.
 The old Lease is not have a funeral.
-There is a new Lease—I know it is so.
+There is a new Lease--I know it is so.
 I am in Vastai for days and days and the Lease is not see us.
-Now the Lease is see us—once—and this man who is the Lease is not the Lease before."**
+Now the Lease is see us--once--and this man who is the Lease is not the Lease before."**

 I'm not an expert linguist so maybe it's possible for someone to learn language X then try to learn language Y and the result of that is this.
 Maybe?